Sandwich Attack

 Real impact:

-Daily Cost: Billions annually lost to sandwich attacks and MEV.
+Daily Cost: Significant amounts lost to sandwich attacks and MEV.

-User Loss: Average user loses small amount per transaction.
+User Loss: Average user loses a small amount per transaction.

-Whale Impact: Large trades lose more (higher slippage).
+Whale Impact: Large trades lose more due to higher slippage.

-Protocol Impact: Some protocols lose significant revenue to sandwich attacks.
+Protocol Impact: Some protocols lose revenue to sandwich attacks.

-Sandwich attacks are massive economic problem in DeFi.
+Sandwich attacks are an economic problem in DeFi.

 Sandwich Attack Vulnerabilities